Interactions between humans and technology

 INJECT - EU innovation action project

 SLATE - Science of Learning Technology.
-This group is a partner in this project.
+The group is a partner in SLATE.